monke443/bhqueries/README.md

-A compilation of custom bloodhound legacy queries of redteaming and pentesting
+A compilation of custom bloodhound legacy queries for redteaming and pentesting

 # Easy Wins